mrjoshdude/first-website/code-review.md

 ### HTML
 - [X] change gb to GB in the lang bit
 - [X] add an author tag
-- [X] chatgpt doesn't like my title, chatgpt can do one
+- [/] chatgpt doesn't like my title, chatgpt can do one [I ignored this, because it was stupid]
 - [/] use a .ico rather than a .png for my favicon [Decided against this one]
 - [X] add alt text to the images
 - [/] add aria-label to some sections (what does this do???) [no point, just does what semantic tags do]